anushkagarg5653/anushkagarg5653/README.md

 <br />
 <br />

-<h3>Hi, I'm Anushka, Machine Learning Researcher and a Full Stack Web Developer.
+<h3>Hi, I'm Anushka, a Full Stack Developer.
 Beside's programming, I enjoy eating food and traveling and reading.
 Please feel free to clone projects, star it to show some love and raise issues if you think something could be better.</h3>

 # About me :mortar_board:
-- 👨🏽‍💻 I’m currently working as a Technical Head at SRM Alumni Affairs💻
+- 👨🏽‍💻 I’m currently looing for Full Time SDE opportunities💻
-- 🌱 I’m currently learning Data Structures and Algorithms and C++;
+- 🌱 I’m currently learning Data Structures and Algorithms and MERN stack
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I also write blogs on technical stuff [Check here](https://medium.com/@anushkagarg0811)
 - 📫 How to reach me: anushkagarg0811@gmail.com;